-7.402.1 Provision of Services [Emer.
-Rule eff.
-12/7/07]
+7.402.1 PROVISION OF SERVICES [Rev. eff.
+12/1/12]

-Subject to certain income and resource limitations, medical assistance through the Colorado Medicaid program must be provided to certain children receiving child welfare services as follows:
+Subject to certain income and resource limitations, medical assistance through the Colorado Medicaid program must be provided to certain children and youth receiving child welfare services as follows:

-A. Children for whom the county department is assuming full or partial financial responsibility.

-- 1. Children in foster care, including those who are in independent living situations subsequent to being in foster care; - Youth committed to the Department of Human Services, Division of Youth Corrections, who are placed in a non-secure community based residential facility or in independent living situations;
+- A. Children and youth for whom the county department is assuming full or partial financial responsibility. - 1.
+Children and youth in foster care, including those who are in independent living situations subsequent to being in foster care; - Youth committed to the Department of Human Services, Division of Youth Services, who are placed in a non-secure community based residential facility or in independent living situations; - 3.
+Children and youth who have a current, signed subsidized adoption agreement;

-- 3. Children who have a current, signed subsidized adoption agreement; - 4.
-Children receiving Core services who otherwise would be in foster care; - Children in subsidized adoption, including adoption placements out of state, who are IV-E eligible or where the state option is in effect until the receiving state can provide Medicaid; - Children from Colorado placed in an out of state out-of-home placement by a Colorado county.
-IV-E eligible children receive Colorado Medicaid until the receiving state can provide Medicaid; - Children eligible for Supplemental Security Income, even if they are not receiving cash benefits, who are placed in an out of state foster care setting until the receiving state can provide Medicaid. - B. Certain children from other states who are placed in Colorado by that state. - 1.
-Children in subsidized adoption placed in Colorado by another state; - 2.
-Children placed in an out-of-home placement in Colorado by another state; - 3.
-Children who are eligible for Supplemental Security Income placed in an out-of-home placement in Colorado by another state. - C. Children who are receiving child welfare services, living in their own home or the home of a designated relative, and the county department is not assuming full or partial financial responsibility for their care, may be eligible for coverage under other Colorado Medicaid programs for families and children. - D. Former foster or adoption youth who were receiving Title IV-E Medicaid the day before emancipation at age eighteen or older and are under age twenty-one.
+- 4. Children and youth receiving Core services who otherwise would be in foster care; - 5.
+Children and youth in subsidized adoption, including adoption placements out of state, who are IV-E eligible or where the state option is in effect until the receiving state can provide Medicaid; - 6.
+Children and youth from Colorado placed in an out of state out-of-home placement by a Colorado county.
+IV-E eligible children receive Colorado Medicaid until the receiving state can provide Medicaid; - 7.
+Children and youth eligible for Supplemental Security Income, even if they are not receiving cash benefits, who are placed in an out of state foster care setting until the receiving state can provide Medicaid. - 8.
+Children and youth who are eligible for the Relative Guardianship Assistance Program, including relative guardianship assistance placements out of state who are Title IV-E eligible, until the receiving state can provide Medicaid. - B. Certain children and youth from other states who are placed in Colorado by that state. - 1.
+Children and youth eligible for adoption assistance placed in Colorado by another state; - 2.
+Children and youth placed in an out-of-home placement in Colorado by another state; - 3.
+Children and youth who are eligible for Supplemental Security Income placed in an outof-home placement in Colorado by another state. - 4.
+Children and youth who are eligible for Relative Guardianship Assistance placed in Colorado by another state and who are Title IV-E eligible. - C. Children and youth who are receiving child welfare services, living in their own home or the home of a designated relative, and the county department is not assuming full or partial financial responsibility for their care, may be eligible for coverage under other Colorado Medicaid programs for families and children. - D. Former foster care or adoption assistance youth who emancipated from foster care or adoption assistance at age eighteen (18) or after and are under age twenty-one (21), and for whom the state made foster care or adoption assistance payments in the month the youth turned eighteen (18) years of age. - E. A child who has an acceptable non-citizen status as defined in 10 CCR 2505-10 Section 8.100.3.G and is in the custody of DHS is eligible for Colorado Medicaid and no longer need to meet the five-year waiting period to be eligible for Medicaid. - F. Beginning January 1, 2014, former Colorado foster care youth, who were under the State's or Tribe's responsibility, when they emancipated from foster care at age eighteen (18) or after, and who were enrolled in Medicaid (IV-E or non-IV-E) under Colorado's Medicaid State Plan at the time of their emancipation, and are under age twenty-six (26); are eligible for Colorado's Former Foster Care Medicaid.
+Eligible placement types include the following: - Kinship family foster care - Non certified kinship care - Foster home care